 This is another major element one has to factor in the bid to save yourself and loved ones.
 You should think of the number of accident stories we can share with you based on the number of experiences we have.
 We don’t have to get into full details, but we promise you there are many bad stories.

-Of all the cases we’ve experienced, damage to the appliances is the least of the victim’s witness.
+Of all the cases we’ve experienced, damage to the appliances is the least of the victim’s witnesses.
 There were different cases where people carrying their appliances on a flight of stairs slip and fall down.
 You can imagine how sad the end of the story would be.

 These and many more possible ugly scenarios can be avoided by getting professional moving help.
 However, our job is to advise you while it is entirely up to you to decide.
 It is also our job to inform you of all the possible dangers when you choose to handle everything yourself.
 Be sure always to remember the things that matter most, your family, and your safety.